The integral Schur-Weyl-Sergeev duality: A New Realization of

-Due to the theorem above, we establish the realization of $\Uqn$ as the subalgebra $\USn$ of $\Qqsn$.
-It must be interesting to study the quantum case, the relationship between the PBW type basis and $\LS$ defined before, and whether there is a $\mathbb{Z}$-form of $\Uqn$ which is very important for the representation theory of $\qn$ over a field with positive characteristic.
-Referring \cite{DW2}, there is an epimorphism from $\Uqn$ to $\mathcal{Q}(n,r)$, then another presentation of $\mathcal{Q}(n,r)$ can be deduced when we treat $\Uqn$ and $\USn$ as the same one.
-We are going to consider these problems in the ongoing papers.
+Referring to \cite{DW2}, there is an epimorphism from $\Uqn$ to $\Qnr$, then another presentation of $\Qnr$ can be deduced when we treat $\Uqn$ and $\USn$ as the same one.
+The quantum case is more interesting and could be found in the ongoing papers.